pandoc/lua-filters/include-files/README.md

 Included files can in turn include other files.
 Note that all filenames must be relative to the directory from which they are included.
 I.e., if a file `a/b.md` is included in the main document, and another file `a/b/c.md` should be included from `a/b.md`, then the relative path from `a/b.md` must be used, in this case `b/c.md`.
 The full relative path will be automatically generated in the final document.
 The same goes for image paths and codeblock file paths using the `include-code-files` filter.

+If you set the meta variable `include-paths-relative-to-cwd` to `true`, all include paths are treated relative to pandoc's working directory.
+You can selectively set the attribute `relative-to-current` on all pandoc elements modiefied by this filter (e.g. image, codeblock file paths, codeblock transclusion) which will treat the paths relative to the directory from which they are included.

 ### Missing Includes